enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/javascript/javascript-design-pattern-strategy.md

 ## Context

-1. hold a fields reference to the [strategy object](#concrete-strategy)
+1. Hold a fields reference to the [strategy object](#concrete-strategy)
-2. a method to set the strategy
+2. A method to set the strategy
-3. a method to use the strategy
+3. A method to use the strategy

 ```ts
 class Context {